rajeshhereforyou/zuul-eureka-feignclient-demo/README.md

 You can find the instructions and code to build and deploy a sample Eureka server using Spring Boot 2 at

 https://github.com/rajeshhereforyou/eureka-server-demo

+2. You need a Spring boot 2 app with a Feign client

 ## How to run this app?